 Stay open-minded and flexible, show your willingness to adapt all ideas or methods as your research dictates you.
 Be firm and flexible!
 Say everything you want confidently to adapt your balanced view or suggest that you determined the best way to carry out your case study.
 Use this dissertation proposal outline to succeed.
 Follow all grammar rules in this paper while staying consistent, check supervisors for their confirmation, provide your future written model.

 Using a dissertation proposal template

-Ensure that any successful dissertation proposal sample helps you identify literature, research questions, problem statements, investigation methods (quantitative or qualitative), data sources, references, analysis outcomes.
+Ensure that any successful dissertation proposal sample helps you identify literature, research questions, problem statements, investigation methods (quantitative or qualitative research methods), data sources, references, analysis outcomes.

 - Read current literature.
 Look for reliable sources on your chosen topic to motivate your search for related details or facts, examine everything done, find any unanswered questions.

 - Formulate your list of research questions and problem statements.
 Identify existing problems in your field, determine major research questions that you want to explore in the next dissertation proposal writing stage.

 - Create your research methodology.
 Explain how you’ll answer all research questions, include helpful materials, write down effective methods.